andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 - **Scope 2** covers indirect emissions that result from the organization's consumption of energy resources such as electricity and heat.
 Although these emissions are not directly produced by the organization, the organization can influence them by managing its energy consumption.

-- **Scope** 3 includes indirect value chain emissions that result from the company's consumption of goods and services throughout its supply chains.
+- **Scope 3** includes indirect value chain emissions that result from the company's consumption of goods and services throughout its supply chains.
 These are often the largest contributors to a company's total emissions.

 The three scopes of the GHG Protocol are used by organizations and companies to assess and report their direct and indirect contributions to greenhouse gas emissions.
 These emissions can be tracked over time, and ideally, as shown in Figure 8, there should be a steady decline in emissions year after year.

 ![EU reductions](I_1.8.png "Figure 1.8.
 The EU must reduce its climate impact by 55% by 2030, and reductions must continue in the future.
 In 2024, the EU countries' adopted climate policy was four percentage points too low.
 Source: dr.dk.")
-The ultimate goal is to reach zero CO2 emissions within a few decades, and even than we might have to bind additional CO2 from the atmosphere.
+The ultimate goal is to reach zero CO2 emissions within a few decades, and even then we might have to bind additional CO2 from the atmosphere.
 Europe's growth strategy, the European Green Deal has a goal of becoming climate neutral by 2050 ([European Commission 2024b](https://reform-support.ec.europa.eu/what-we-do/green-transition_en)), but global ambitions are generally lower.
 It is worth recalling that the global community has previously succeeded in stopping a global environmental disaster when holes were discovered in the ozone layer around the Earth.
 This showed the possibility of establishing strong international cooperation.

-{id: climate-optimisim-pessimism}
+{id: climate-optimism-pessimism}
 ### Climate pessimism and climate optimism
 More and more people perceive climate change as a significant threat, but at the same time, most of us find it difficult to assess how much the climate change will affect our own lives and everyday life, and what role we should play in the green transition.